aritrakar/markov_chains/README.md

 # Markov Chain Implementation

-This repository contains the code for a finite-state discrete time Markov chain implementation in C++ using the Eigen library.
-It's a work in progress and serves to complement my learnings of stochastic processes in class (STAT 333).
+This repository contains the code for a **finite-state discrete time Markov chain** implementation in **C++** using the **Eigen** library.
+It's a work in progress and serves to complement my learnings in my stochastic processes class (STAT 333: Stochastic Processes 1).

 Note that the files for Eigen were not uploaded.